Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: INTRODUCTION

 In this paper, we propose a new class of linear Transformers called $\mathrm{FourierLearner}$-$\mathrm{Transformers}$ (\FLTs), which incorporate a wide range of relative positional encoding mechanisms (RPEs).
-These include regular RPE techniques applied for nongeometric data, and novel RPEs operating on sequences of tokens embedded in higher-dimensional Euclidean spaces (e.g. point clouds). \FLTs\ construct the optimal RPE mechanism implicitly by learning its spectral representation.
-As opposed to other architectures combining efficient low-rank linear attention with RPEs, \FLTs\ remain practical in terms of their memory usage and do not require additional assumptions about the structure of the RPE-mask. \FLTs\ also allow the application of certain structural inductive bias techniques to specify masking strategies, e.g. they provide a way to learn what we call \textit{local RPEs}, introduced in this paper and providing accuracy gains compared with several other linear Transformers for language modeling.
-We thoroughly test \FLTs\ on other data modalities and tasks, such as image classification and molecular modeling.
-For 3D-data \FLTs\ are, to the best of our knowledge, the first Transformers architectures providing linear attention and incorporating RPE-masking.
+These include regular RPE techniques applied for sequential data, and novel RPEs operating on geometric data embedded in higher-dimensional Euclidean spaces (e.g. molecular structures). \FLTs\ construct the optimal RPE mechanism implicitly by learning its spectral representation, and enjoy provable uniform convergence guarantees.
+As opposed to other architectures combining efficient low-rank linear attention with RPEs, \FLTs\ remain practical in terms of their memory usage and do not require additional assumptions about the structure of the RPE mask.
+Besides, \FLTs\ allow the application of certain structural inductive bias techniques to specify masking strategies, e.g. they provide a way to learn what we call \textit{local RPEs}, introduced in this paper and providing accuracy gains compared with several other linear Transformers for language modeling.
+We also thoroughly test \FLTs\ on other data modalities and tasks, such as image classification and molecular modeling.
+To the best of our knowledge, for 3D molecular data, \FLTs\ are the first Transformer architectures providing linear attention and incorporating RPE masks, which broadens the scope of RPE-enhanced linear attention.